Out Your Backdoor

 Open Letter to Backcountry Magazine

-He wrote to the editor of "Backcountry" magazine asking that they include the Midwest in their coverage since quite a few folks do a lot of backcountry skiing in the Midwest.
+The Michigan guy who writes the “Fun til Death” blog (https://funtildeath.blogspot.com — fun blog) recently wrote to the editor of “Backcountry” magazine asking that they include the Midwest in their coverage since quite a few folks do a lot of backcountry skiing here.

-Right now (and always) "BC" mag covers only mountains, like "Couloir" mag before it.
-But with "Couloir" that makes sense, as the title means a mountain bowl.
+But “BC” mag covers only mountains, like “Couloir” mag before it.
+With “Couloir” that makes sense, as the title means a mountain bowl, but BC is where you find it.

-I think we should be bolder in our claims.
+I think we should be bolder in our requests from mags like this.
 Backcountry means skiing off the groomers.
-It says "untracked."
-It implies free-heel skiing but isn't exclusive to that idea.
-It shouldn't mean only gravity action, either.
+It means “untracked.”
+It implies free-heel skiing but isn’t exclusive to that idea.
+It shouldn’t mean only gravity action, either.
 It would seem to include trails.
-But even if it meant strictly earn-your-turns action, there's as much -- or more -- snow and hilly terrain in the Midwest and New England and everywhere else BEYOND the mountains as there is where it's steep and rocky.
-No, there's a LOT of snowy, steep'n'rocky outside of the various mountains, so I claim it, too.
+But even if it meant strictly earn-your-turns action, there’s as much — or more — snow and hilly terrain in the Midwest and New England and elsewhere beyond the mountains as there is where it’s steep and rocky.

 But "BC" mag seems to cover only mountain action.
 As such, it's probably covering only 20% of "BC" skiing by any definition other than "in big mountains."

-And, ya know what?
 Everyday country-style non-mountain BC is hugely accessible by millions more people than those who live in the mountains.
-And, in fact, jillions of people are already out there backcountry skiing the mellow terrain, rolling hills way.
-They just don't have a magazine.
+Jillions of people are already out there backcountry skiing the mellow terrain, rolling hills way.
+They just don’t get any respect, or have any affect on any magazine. …Even though they’re the ones buying the most gear!
 Mountains are low density.
-Most of the people are everywhere else.
-I suppose like most media, "BC" is fantasy based.
+Most of people live elsewhere.
+I suppose like most media, “BC” is fantasy based.
 But I prefer the wonder of reality.
-Big air might be good macho advertising, but there's just as much real fun out there before you lift off and after you touch down.
+At least, it should be included.
+Big air might make good macho pics and ads, but there’s just as much real fun out there before you lift off and after you touch down. …And there’s plenty of air to be had in the hardwoods, too! …Just no avalanches.

 The equipment you use is different than the mt-dudes.
 The scenes you see and the pace of the day is different.